veebch/doomed/README.md

 [![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UCz5BOU9J9pB_O0B8-rDjCWQ?label=YouTube&style=social)](https://www.youtube.com/channel/UCz5BOU9J9pB_O0B8-rDjCWQ)

 # We're all Doomed - A Bitcoin Fear and Greed Index visualiser
 A [fear and greed index](https://alternative.me/crypto/fear-and-greed-index/visualiser) visualiser for Bitcoin inspired by the Doom health monitor.
 The Fear and Greed Index is a multifactorial Bitcoin market sentiment analysis.
 This code is just a simple tool that pulls that index and visualises it in a window inspired by the health status graphic from Doom.
+Doom is a first-person-shooter from the 1990s.

 - Low health images used for Fear
 - High health images used for Greed